Semantic Scholar Review 2026 - AI Research Tool

 • AI-generated TLDRs for 60M papers

-• 1 request per second (shared among all unauthenticated users)
+• 1000 requests per second (shared among all unauthenticated users)

 • Access to Academic Graph, Recommendations, and Datasets endpoints